The Complete Guide to Studying MUET in Malaysia

 As the MUET exam is only held 3 times a year (March, July and November), you will need to submit your registration for MUET before the appropriate deadlines.
-MEC will announce the dates for MUET registration through their website, on their examination calendars and also in local newspapers.
+MEC will announce the dates for MUET registration the local newspapers and their website.

 #6.
 How Much Is the Fee

-You can make your fee payment through online banking or by buying the PIN MEC from the counter or a kiosk of the nearest branch of Bank Simpanan Nasional (BSN).
-There will be an extra charge of RM1 from BSN on top of your purchase of a PIN MEC.
+You can make your fee payment through credit card, online banking or by buying the an MEC PIN from the counter or a kiosk of the nearest branch of Bank Simpanan Nasional (BSN).

 On Your MUET Test Day...

 You will sit for the Listening, Reading and Writing components of the MUET test consecutively on the same test day.
 The MUET Speaking test, on the other hand, will normally be conducted in a separate day over a duration of 2 weeks.
 However, for MoD, all four tests will often be held on the same day although this will depend on the number of candidates and availability of rooms for the Speaking component.

 You will have to prepare and bring along your own stationery during the test day.
 Remember to bring along sufficient usable pens in black or blue for your Writing and Listening tests.

 For your Reading test where there will be multiple choice questions involved, you are advised to use BB or 2B pencils for your answers.
 Also, be reminded to bring along erasers and other stationery you deem necessary.